fochoac/devops-demo/README.md

 | ${URL_API_GW_ENV}/generateJwtToken | GET |Get JWT token for DevOps API Token|
 | ${URL_API_GW_ENV}/DevOps | POST | Execute the request with the parameters example provided |

-Once executed, the pipeline must be execute for run the next flow in Google Cloud:
+Once executed, the pipeline must be executed for run the next flow in Google Cloud:

 <img src="./images/operation-gke.jpg" alt="Operation of Google Cloud" style="width:50%;" />

 ##### Flow

-1. The developer execute the CI/CD in the project, later, GitHub Action deploy a docker image into Google Container Registry as: **devops-demo-ws-${env}** and tag the docker image with the version of the project.
+1. The developer executes the CI/CD in the project, later, GitHub Action deploys a docker image into Google Container Registry as **devops-demo-ws-${env}** and tag the docker image with the version of the project.
-2. Execute a delete of pods the defined environment cluster into the GitHub Action for regenerate the pod with the last version published in Google Container Registry.
+2. Execute the delete of pods the defined environment cluster into the GitHub Action for regenerate the pod with the last version published in Google Container Registry.
 3. The changes are published and can be tested

+Thanks for your attention

+Fernando.